Challenges are occasions to be creative.

 What do natural exploration and green recovery have in common?

-Back to my opening note about positive mindsets, Paul Rose highlights the value of climate optimism: a solution-based approach that focuses on sharing virtuous examples rather than complaining about how bad the situation is.
+Paul Rose also highlights the value of climate optimism: a solution-based approach that focuses on sharing virtuous examples rather than complaining about how bad the situation is.
 So essential for the world to build back better!

 EPISODE 9 - RICHARD WALKER